Ricci flow and the determinant of the Laplacian on non-compact surfaces: Renormalization on non-compact Riemann surfaces

 \subsection{The renormalized area}

 $ $ Let $(M,g)$ be a surface of infinite area.
-Given a total boundary defining function on $M,$ we can define the renormalized area of $M$ by taking the renormalized integral of the volume form of $g.$ In sharp contrast to the usual area, the renormalized area {\em need not be positive.} Also, the renormalized area generally depends on the choice of bdf used to define it.
-As we are working with a fixed bdf, the renormalized area of a $\fun, \hc$-metric is unambiguously defined.
-Nevertheless it is a somewhat mysterious quantity, and we now point out that if one is free to change the metric $g$ conformally, one can arrange for the renormalized area to be any given real number without changing $g$ outside a compact set.
+Given a total boundary defining function on $M,$ we can define the renormalized area of $M,$ ${}^R\Area(g),$ by taking the renormalized integral of the volume form of $g.$ In sharp contrast to the usual area, the renormalized area {\em need not be positive.}

-\begin{lemma} Suppose that $g$ is a $\fun, \hc$ metric on $M$ of infinite area.
-Let $x$ be a total bdf on $M.$ For any $L \in \bbR$ there is a metric $g_L$ in the conformal class of $g$ that coincides with $g$ outside a compact set, whose renormalized area computed with respect to $x$ is equal to $L.$ \end{lemma}